Private, In-Home Tutoring in Couer d'Alene, Idaho

-SchoolTutoring Academy’s tutoring programs for Couer d’Alene students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Couer d'Alene, Idaho students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Coeur d’Alene district has 15 accredited schools, 3 of which are magnet schools.
 It is the sixth largest district in Idaho.
 Coeur d’Alene District curriculum is based on the Idaho Core Standards, which are state developed academic standards in English Language Arts (ELA) and Math.
 They are a combination of Idaho’s current standards and the nationally recognized Common Core Standards.
 The Idaho Core Standards are higher in quality, fewer in number, and easier to understand.